-As the preferred interests are redeemable, and the redemption is not solely in control of the Company, the Company has separately presented redeemable preferred stock from permanent equity and report these interests on the consolidated balance sheet in a mezzanine equity section.
-In the Company's financial statements, the value of the Preferred Interests is increased each period by the amount of Preferred Return.
+As the preferred interests are redeemable, and the redemption is not solely in control of the Company, the Company has separately presented redeemable preferred stock from permanent equity and reports these interests on the consolidated balance sheets in a mezzanine equity section.
+In the Company's financial statements, the value of the preferred interests is increased each period by the amount of preferred return.
 Furthermore, the liquidation preference is reflected as accretion of redeemable preferred interests in the consolidated statements of operations and is accounted for as an increase to net loss attributable to common interest holders.
-The accretion amount for the year ended December 31, 2019 is \$663,257.
+The accretion amount for the years ended December 31, 2020 and 2019 was \$1,415,700 and \$663,257, respectively.

 In connection with their ownership of the Class A common interests and redeemable preferred interests, the Second Lien Holders are obligated to make additional cash contributions up to \$10,000,000 in the event that the Company's operating cash levels are below a certain threshold for a number of consecutive days.
 Such cash contributions are allocated 40% to Class A common interests and 60% redeemable preferred interest capital accounts.
-During the year ended December 31, 2019, Second Lien Lenders have contributed \$2,950,000 of additional capital.
+During the years ended December 31, 2020 and 2019, Second Lien Lenders have contributed \$3,500,000 and \$2,950,000 of additional capital, respectively.